FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiSubsystems.md

 The RomiGyro subsystem reads values from its gyro in order to perform [Pose Estimation](../../Concepts/OptimalEstimation/poseEstimation.md).
 The raw data that comes from gyros is very complex and difficult to intepret.
 The RomiGyro subsystem translates the data into simple angles and rates-of-turn that are much easier to understand.

 ## Lab - Subsystems
-This lab builds on what you did in the [Basic Robot Structure](romiStructure.md) lab.
+This lab builds on the lab that you did in the [Basic Robot Structure](romiStructure.md) section of the training guide.
+You'll learn about the following Java programming concepts:

+- [Java Objects](../../Programming/objects.md) are programming constructs used to represent physical objects and ideas in the real world.

+- [Java Methods](https://www.w3schools.com/java/java_methods.asp), are declared within a class, and are used to perform certain actions.

+- [Abstract Classes](https://www.w3schools.com/java/java_abstract.asp) that show only essential things to the user and hides the internal details.
+Abstraction lets you focus on what the object does instead of how it does it.

+- [Interfaces](https://www.w3schools.com/java/java_interface.asp), which are used to group together related methods that specify the behavior of a class.

 There are three updates for this lab:

 - Update the *RomiGyro* to make use of an Interface.